Table of Contents

 otherwise the configure script gets confused.
 To trim leading and

-trailing whitespace, use the :M
+trailing whitespace, use the :M modifier, as in the

 following example:

-has both leading and
+In this example, CPPFLAGS has both leading and

-trailing whitespace because the +=
+trailing whitespace because the += operator always adds a

 space.